tylerbcrawford/deepgram-subtitles/README.md

 ### Videos Being Skipped

-The application skips videos that already have `.srt` files.
+The application skips videos that already have `.eng.srt` files.
 To reprocess:
 1. Use the `FORCE_REGENERATE=1` flag to regenerate without deleting files
-2. Or manually delete the existing `.srt` file and run again
+2. Or manually delete the existing `.eng.srt` file and run again

 ### Permission Errors